virtual-vehicle/pointcloudset/README.rst

 #. `open3d <https://github.com/intel-isl/Open3D>`_ - Only for single pointclouds.
 Excellend package, which is used for some
    methods on the PointCloud.

+#. `pdal <https://github.com/PDAL/PDAL>`_ -  Works also with pipeline on pointclouds but is mostly focues on single point cloud processing.
+Pountcloudset is purely in python and based on pandas dataframes and works in parallel to process large datasets.

 Citation and contact
 ################################################